matthieus/matthieus.github.com/_posts/2013-06-17-how-we-model-in-angularjs.md

 ---
 {% include JB/setup %}

 This post follows a [blog post](http://eviltrout.com/2013/06/15/ember-vs-angular.html) about some of AngularJS weaknesses, how to model being the main subject.
 There isn't one idiomatic way to use a model in AngularJS and this lack of guidance was considered a problem.
-I think this is a strength on the contrary.
+I think this is a strength.
 AngularJS doesn't force the way you access your data, but it doesn't leave you alone either.
 The different features will give you different options that will make sense or not for your particular set of features.
-To illustrate that opinion I'll describe the way we make our model accessible in one part of our application.
+To illustrate that I'll describe the way we make our model accessible in one part of our application, which is very different from, let's say, the AngularJS home page example showing a list of javascript projects.

 # Model basics